yijunyu/trusted-programming.github.io/2021-02-07/blog.md

 compilation of Rust programs for big-endian and [ILP32](https://developer.arm.com/documentation/dai0490/latest/) variants of AArch64.
-These changes enable Huawei and other hardware companies to run Rust code on networking hardware which commonly use these architecture variants.
+These changes enable Huawei and other hardware companies to run Rust code on networking hardware which commonly uses these architecture variants.
 This contribution is achieved with the help of our Rust expert Amanieu d'Antras, who has pushed through these pull requests to [the LLVM compiler](https://reviews.llvm.org/rG21bfd068b32ece1c6fbc912208e7cd1782a8c3fc),